gx578007/fslog/README.md

 ### "logname"
    Specify the naming of log files.
-   For example, if `logname` is specified as "example", log files will be named with an incremental counter:
+   For example, if `logname` is specified as "example", log files will be named with an incremental counter (example.x):
    "example.0", "example.1", "example.2", ...
    Otherwise, date-formatted names "fslog-YYYYMMDD-HH:MM.x" ("fslog-" is a prefix) are applied to write logs according to the retention granularity (per day by default).
    <br>Default: (Use date-formatted string "fslog-YYYYMMDD-HH:MM.x").

+### "sync"
+    Specify the writing mode to file system.
+If this is set to **true**, every log is written to file system synchronously.
+If this is set to **false**, asynchronous writing is applied.
+    <br>Default: false

 <br>